jconnell11/Ganbei/README.md

 You can also type to the robot if you prefer that to speaking.
 The easiest way is to connect via RealVNC and type the command "demo" (or alternatively "cd ~/Ganbei" then "sudo python3 Ganbei_act.py").
 If you instead started the robot using the button, you can use the command "connect" (e.g. from a remote SSH session).
 No attention word is necessary when typing.

-Right now the robot can move on command (e.g. "drive forward" or "gaze up" or "shift left").
+Right now the robot can move on command (e.g. "drive forward" or "gaze left" or "shift up").
 In general, it can perform all the sorts of learning shown in this [video](https://youtu.be/EjzdjWy3SKM).
 However, it cannot navigate, or find and grab objects yet.
 This will be possible eventually ...

 ---